Last Updated on June 20, 2023 by Christina

-1. They are lightweight
+1. Small campers are lightweight

 2. Small campers are easy to tow and park

-In addition to being lightweight, small campers are easy to move.
+In addition to being lightweight, small RVs are easy to move.
 Even if you’ve never towed anything before, don’t worry!
 Towing a camper is not intimidating as long as you’ve got the right towing equipment.
 A weight distributing hitch will help prevent your trailer from swaying side to side when you’re on the road.
 The result is that your trailer will stay aligned with your vehicle, and you’ll feel more comfortable and confident when driving.
 At the campground, small campers are easier to maneuver thanks to their shorter length.
 That means you’ll have more chances to snag a prime camping site in spots that are too tight for larger RVs.

-3. You can choose to “rough it” or “go glamping”
+3. You can choose to “rough it” or “go glamping” in a small camper

-4. You can spend more time camping
+4. You can spend more time camping with a small camper

 Another reason why so many people choose small campers is because they make spending time outdoors more accessible.
-Things like AC or a generator can add several weeks (or months depending on where you live) to your camping season.
+Things like A/C or a generator can add several weeks (or months depending on where you live) to your camping season.
 And your spouse or children might be more excited to go too, if they know they won’t be limited to meals made over a campfire.
 You’ll also enjoy more time exploring or relaxing once you reach your destination because a small RV requires less set up time.
 When the season finally ends, you don’t have to worry about storing your small camper offsite.
-All the models we’ve mentioned will fit in a garage, which gives you greater flexibility in your camping plans.
+All the RVs we’ve mentioned will fit in a garage, which gives you greater flexibility in your camping plans.

 5. Small campers are affordable